fr33n0w/rBrowser/README.md

 - **Node Sidebar**: Click any discovered node to browse
 - **Link Clicking**: Click links within Micron content to navigate
 - **Add Favorites**: Save your favorite nodes and recall them later
+- **Search Page or Content**: Use the included NomadNet Search Engine to discover content
+- **Identify to remote nodes**: Send fingerprint to identify to remote nodes (send identity and LXMF address)

 ### Pages View Mode: